rokastas/interviews-front-end-assignment/README.md

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:

-Node.js: You have installed Node.js version 14 or above.
+Node.js: You have installed Node.js version 14 or above. <br>
 npm: You have installed npm (Node Package Manager).

 ## Getting Started